-The goal of the system is to save money for the office taking advantage of the Smart Grid.
-Therefore the first evaluation we make is based on taking the energy bill for a week using the system versus a week without it.
-To make the comparison fair, we use the energy prices of the third week (W3) and apply those same retrieved prices for the energy consumed in the other two weeks.
-The situation between each working day of the two weeks (average) without scheduling policies and the week where the policy has been applied is shown in Figure 6, where \$ per kWh is shown versus the time of the day (from Monday to Friday).
-It is interesting to notice the difference in the average price paid for each kWh of energy in the situation without device scheduling and, on the other hand, considering scheduling, the chart is shown in Figure 7.
-On average the price in \$ per kWh drops by more than 27% in the two situations.
-An interesting day where the savings on energy expenses are particularly significant is between the three consecutive Thursdays monitored (October 20th, 27th and November 3rd).
-Comparing these three days the money savings are on average more than 50%.
-A comparison between the price paid for energy in each hour between the situation in October 27th and November 3rd is shown in Figures 8 and 9.
-In particular, one can see the cut of unnecessary energy expenses related to those consumptions that happen during non-working time (late evening or during the night) by non strictly necessary devices (most notably the hot water boiler).
-Another optimization the system achieves is the most efficient schedule of devices when the energy generated by photovoltaic panel is more intense and whose cost is generally smaller than energy provisioning on the market.
+In the first set of simulations (office with on site small-scale renewable sources), the situation between each working day of the two weeks (average) without scheduling policies and the week where the policy has been applied is shown in Fig. 6, where the price of energy (\$ per kWh) is shown versus the time of the day (from Monday to Friday).
+It is interesting to notice the difference in the average price paid for each kWh of energy in the situation without device scheduling and, on the other hand, considering scheduling.
+The chart is shown in Fig. 9 (top chart).
+On average, the price in \$ per kWh drops by more than 27% in the two situations.
+An interesting day where the savings on energy expenses are particularly significant is between the three consecutive Thursdays monitored (October 20th, 27th, and November 3rd).
+Comparing these three days, the money savings are on average more than 50%.
+A comparison between the price paid for energy in each hour between the situation in October 27th and November 3rd is shown in Figs. 7 and 8, respectively.
+In particular, one can see the cut-off of unnecessary energy expenses related to those consumptions that happen during non-working time (late evening or during the night) by devices that are not strictly necessary (most notably the hot water boiler).
+Another optimization the system achieves is the most efficient schedule of devices, when the energy generated by photovoltaic panel is more intense and whose cost is generally smaller than energy provisioning on the market.

-Figure 8: Price of energy (\$ per kWh) during non-scheduled day October 27th.
+Fig. 7.
+Price of energy (\$ per kWh) during non-scheduled day October 27th.

-Figure 9: Price of energy (\$ per kWh) during scheduled day November 3rd.
+Fig. 8.
+Price of energy (\$ per kWh) during scheduled day November 3rd.